clearlinux/cloud-native-setup/metrics/README.md

 ### privileged statistics pods

 The privileged statistics pods `YAML` can be found in the `scaling/stats.yaml` file.
 An example of how to invoke and use this daemonset to extract statistics can be found in the `scaling/k8s_scale.sh` file.

+## Configuring constant 'loads'

+The framework includes some tooling to assist in setting up constant pre-defined 'loads' across the cluster to aid evaluation of their impacts on the scaling metrics.

+### CPU load generator

+Details of how to configure a constant CPU load are detailed in the [cpu-load documentation](lib/cpu-load.md).